Minami-Utsunomiya Station: Platforms

-Adjacent stations

 History

 Minami-Utsunomiya Station opened on 17 April 1932 as Yakkyujomae Station (野球場前駅).
 It was renamed to its present name on 15 December 1932.

 From 17 March 2012, station numbering was introduced on all Tobu lines, with Minami-Utsunomiya Station becoming "TN-39".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 1205 passengers daily (boarding passengers only).